pgRouting/workshop/docs/general-intro/introduction.rst

   :width: 200
   :target: https://www.erosion.dev/

-.. rubric:: Developers & presenters of @WORKSHOP_AREA@ workshop:
+.. rubric:: Developers & Presenters of @WORKSHOP_AREA@ workshop:

-* *Vicky Vergara* Is a freelance developer from Mexico.
-She's the core developer of pgRouting project and GSoC Mentor.
-OSGeo Charter member.
+* *Vicky Vergara* is a freelance developer from Mexico.
+She is the core developer of the pgRouting project and a GSoC Mentor.
+She also serves as an OSGeo Charter member.

-* *Ramón Ríos* Is a freelance developer from Mexico.
-Lead engenieer for ParkUpFront
+* *Ramón Ríos* is a freelance developer from Mexico.
+He is the Lead Engineer for ParkUpFront.

-.. rubric:: Past and present tutors and developers
+.. rubric:: Past and present tutors and developers:

 Daniel Kastl,
 José Ríos,